PathEngine is a privately held company located in Lyon, France.

 The middleware business model enabled us to make this leap and ensures that we can continue to drive the quality of our solution forwards.

-PathEngine builds on the experience of it's founder, Thomas Young, from over 10 years in the computer games industry.
+PathEngine builds on the experience of it's founder, Thomas Young (personal blog), from over 10 years in the computer games industry.
 Prior to founding PathEngine, Thomas worked on the following titles:

 - Fatal Racing 2 (racing game), PC, Gremlin Interactive